 S22E1 'Elementary School Musical' (2010)

 Matt Groening et al.: A news ticker in the episode displays 'Nobel Prize: Milhouse Van Houten'.
-In the same year, a scientist with a similar-sounding name won the Nobel Prize.

 The 2016 Nobel Prize in Chemistry was awarded to Ben Feringa and others.
 While names don't exactly match, The Simpsons' multiple coincidences with Nobel Prizes have drawn attention.
 The show's math consultants include scholars connected to Nobel laureates.